sciencerabbit19/Portfolio/README.md

 ## 🧭 About this repository

 This repository hosts my personal portfolio.
-It collects a selection of projects, analyses, and tools I have developed over the years, mainly in the context of:
+It showcases a selection of projects, analyses, and tools I have developed over the years, mostly focusing on:

 - statistical modelling
 - causal inference